 We hope you have found this article helpful for choosing your next pair of studio headphones.
 A quick recap of the opening recommendations:

-- Ideally, you want a non-bias headphone.
-Boosts or cuts of any frequencies are going to result in an inaccurate final mix and you might find yourself having to start over.
+- Ideally, you want non-bias headphones.
+Boosts or cuts of any frequencies are going to result in an inaccurate final mix, and you might find yourself having to start over.

-- Build material, ie: plastic is not important.
+- Build material, ie: plastic, is not important.
 Choose sound quality before deciding on the build quality.
-Having said that, you certainly want to make sure the fit is comfortable, especially if you intend to wear for extended periods.
+Having said that, you certainly want to ensure the fit is comfortable, especially if you intend to wear it for extended periods.

 - Make sure you don’t purchase a high impedance headphone if you don’t have the correct equipment to drive it.
 If you only have a laptop, pick a headphone under 70 ohms, with 40 – 60 ohms being optimal.
 Less than 40 ohms is preferable for mobile devices.